Pixellot/ml-api-docs/docs/data-api/guides/ml-processing-json-output-guide.md

 - Files are uploaded to your configured storage bucket
 - Check that your storage configuration is correct
 - Files remain available for 30 days after processing

-## Need Help?

-Contact **ml-api-support@pixellot.com** with:
-- Event ID
-   - Timestamp of the issue
-- Any error messages from webhooks

 For more details on setting up notifications, see the [Basketball Highlight Notifications guide](ml-breakdown-subscription-guide.md).